 Langford studies legal and political rhetoric, with a focus on traditional public address through presidential rhetoric.
 She also analyzes First Amendment issues with free speech, Eighth Amendment issues with capital and cruel and unusual punishment, and Fourteenth Amendment issues with equal protection and due process rights.
 Langford said she looks at how identity is constructed for different groups, from women to transgender people to African Americans, before the law.

 Langford said she is really excited about the Department of Communication Studies merging with the College of Media & Communication.
 She said that she sees it as the right move for both the department, and for Texas Tech, and that the realignment is more of a natural fit.

-David Roach, Ph.D., is a professor in the Department of Communication Studies in the Texas Tech University College of Media & Communication, and the Associated Dean for Student Affairs in the College of Arts and Sciences at Texas Tech.
-He earned a bachelor’s in English and speech education and his master’s in education administration from Abilene Christian University, and his doctorate in higher education administration with a focus in communication studies from Texas Tech University.
+David Roach, Ed.D., is a professor in the Department of Communication Studies in the Texas Tech University College of Media & Communication, and the Associate Dean for Academic Affairs in the College of Arts and Sciences.
+He earned a bachelor’s in English and speech education and a master’s in education administration from Abilene Christian University, and a doctorate in higher education administration with a focus in communication studies from Texas Tech University.

-Roach started teaching at Texas Tech in 1991.
+Roach came to Texas Tech as an assistant professor in 1991.
 He teaches a variety of courses, including quantitative research methods, public speaking, nonverbal communication and business communication.
 Roach’s primary area of research is in instructional communication.
 He is currently working on a project that looks at nonverbal communication in the classroom.

 Patrick Hughes, Ph.D., is an associate professor in the Department of Communication Studies in the Texas Tech University College of Media & Communication and is the Associate Vice Provost for Undergraduate Education at the university.
 He earned a bachelor’s in speech from Augustana College, a master’s in communication with an emphasis in Research Methods from Illinois State University, and a doctorate in communication research from the University of Denver.